bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 Once again, we will skip straight to the **Priors** tab.

->Select the **Priors** tab and choose **Birth Death Skyline BDSParam** as the tree prior.
+>Select the **Priors** tab and choose **Birth Death Skyline Contemporary BDSParam** as the tree prior.

 <figure>
 	<a id="fig:5"></a>
 	<img style="width:75%;" src="figures/FBD priors tab.png" alt="">
-	<figcaption>Figure 5: The priors tab with a Birth Death Skyline tree prior.</figcaption>
+	<figcaption>Figure 5: The priors tab with a birth-death skyline tree prior.</figcaption>
 </figure>

-The "standard" `contemporary` birth death skyline is parameterised using a reproductive number, a "become uninfectious" rate and a sampling proportion.
-However, here we are using the `BDSParam` model, which refers to parameterisation using a birth rate (here, speciation), a death rate (here, extinction) and an extant sampling proportion.
-As our phylogeny is of non-avian dinosaurs, for which we only have fossils and no extant (genetic) samples, we will later exchange the extant sampling proportion, usually denoted using {% eqinline rho %}, for a fossil sampling rate, usually denoted using {% eqinline psi %}.
+The "standard" `contemporary` birth-death skyline is parameterised using a reproductive number, a "become uninfectious" rate and a sampling proportion.
+However, here we are using the `BDSParam` model, which refers to the so-called "canonical" parameterisation, using a birth rate (here representing speciation), a death rate (here representing extinction) and an extant sampling probability (as defined in {% cite Stadler2009 --file Skyline-analyses-for-macroevolution/master-refs.bib %}).
+As our phylogeny is of non-avian dinosaurs, for which we only have fossils and no extant (genetic) samples, we will later exchange the extant sampling probability, usually denoted using {% eqinline \rho %}, for a fossil sampling rate, usually denoted using {% eqinline \psi %}.

 Choosing sensible priors for these parameters is not straightforward, so we will select priors which are relatively unrestrictive.
-For the birth and death rates, we will use **exponential** priors with a mean of 1.0; this places more probability on small rates, but still permits rates which are towards the higher end of those estimated from living animals and plants {% cite HenaoDiaz2019 --file Tutorial-Template/master-refs.bib %}.
+For the birth and death rates, we will use **exponential** priors with a mean of 1.0; this places more weight on low rates, but still permits values which are towards the higher end of those estimated from living animals and plants {% cite HenaoDiaz2019 --file Skyline-analyses-for-macroevolution/master-refs.bib %}.
 For the sampling rate, we will also choose an exponential prior, this time with a mean of 0.2.

 On the **initial =** buttons you will see two sets of square brackets.
-The first indicates what the starting value for that parameter will be; we need to alter our initialisation values to ensure that they sit within our prior distributions.
+The first indicates what the starting value for that parameter will be; we always need to check our initialisation values to ensure that they sit within our prior distributions.
 The second contains two values which denote the limits of the range of values that our parameters are permitted to take, which are also important to consider carefully.
-Priors influence the probability of certain values being tested in your chain, but values which are improbable under your prior can still be selected if the signal in your data is strong enough.
-Setting this range provides hard limits to your parameter values regardless of your priors.
-Our parameters are all rates, expressed per branch per million years, so the full set of values they can take ranges between 0.0 and infinity.
+The prior distribution influences the probability of certain parameter values being sampled in the MCMC chain, but values across the entire prior range, even very improbable values, can still be sampled.
+This is especially true if there is a strong signal for such parameter values in the data (high likelihood).
+If we have a strong reason to believe such parameter values are unrealistic, we can (and should) use parameter limits to exclude them.
+Setting finite upper and lower bounds in effect changes the prior to be the specified prior distribution multiplied by a uniform distribution on this range.
+Note that when no prior distribution is explicitly specified in BEAST2, the prior is then just a uniform prior across the parameter range (all parameters therefore have priors).
+Our parameters are all rates, expressed per branch per million years, so the full set of values they can take ranges between 0 and infinity.
+(For now, the **rho** parameter is defined between 0 and 1 because it is a sampling probability; later we will change this to a sampling rate, defined between 0 and infinity.)

 This is also the point where we express how many sections (here called **dimensions**) we want in our **piecewise constant** rates.
 Our rates will be assumed to be constant within these sections, but will be permitted to change at the break points between them.
 Similar to the exponential coalescent model, we are going to give our rates **four** dimensions, corresponding to the Triassic, Jurassic, Early Cretaceous and Late Cretaceous.